-Shrestha, Bindesh Akos Vertes, "Ablation and analysis of small cell populations and single cells by consecutive laser pulses", Applied Physics A, presented at the 10th international Conference on Laser Ablation, 2009, Singapore, published online Jun.
+Shrestha, Bindesh and Akos Vertes, "Ablation and analysis of small cell populations and single cells by consecutive laser pulses", Applied Physics A, presented at the 10th International Conference on Laser Ablation, 2009, Singapore, published online Jun.
 3, 2010, 6 pages.
-Edwards at al., "Free-electron-laser-based biophysical and biomedical instrumentation", Review of Scientific Instruments, vol. 74, No. 7, Jul.
-2003, pp. 3207-3245.

-Boskey, Adele and N. Camacho, "FT-IR Imaging of Native and Tissue-Engineered Bone and Cartilage", Biomaterials, May 2007, 28(15), pp. 2455-2478.
+Boskey, Adele and N. Camacho, "FT-IR Imaging of Native and Tissue-Engineered Bone and Cartilage", Biomaterials, May 2007, 28(15), pp. 2465-2478.